Bringing international filmmakers to Los Angeles to develop and hone their craft

-The GMM LA Residency serves the following media makers:
+The GMM LA Residency serves the following creators:

-- Mid-career creative producers of narrative features, documentaries and web or episodic television from Algeria, Egypt, Jordan, Lebanon, Morocco, Saudi Arabia, Tunisia, Turkey and the United Arab Emirates
+Mid-career creative producers of narrative features, documentaries and web or episodic television from Algeria, Bangladesh, Burkina Faso, Egypt, India, Iraq, Jordan, Lebanon, Morocco, Nepal, Nigeria, Pakistan, Saudi Arabia, South Africa, Sri Lanka, Sudan, Tunisia, Turkey and the United Arab Emirates

-Mentorship continues remotely through the remainder of the year via video call sessions.
-Fellows are expected to foster a culture of mentorship in the region and are strongly encouraged to share their experiences and knowledge gleaned during their stay in LA with their local filmmaking communities.
+Fellows are expected to foster a culture of mentorship in the region and are strongly encouraged to share their experiences and knowledge gained during their stay in LA with their local filmmaking communities.
 Selected filmmakers are recognized as Film Independent Fellows and will receive career-long support and eligibility to apply for Film Independent grants.

 Through elective collaborative workshops, GMM Fellows engage in creative collaborations and a cross-cultural exchange with LA-based Film Independent Fellows, learning from one another about filmmaking and their different cultures and environments.

 Fellows explore the city of Los Angeles and discover people and subjects to document while using accessible new tools and technology.

 Watch previous GMM Fellows’ iPhone shorts, filmed in LA, on the Film Independent Youtube channel.

 The Virtual Reality (VR) filmmaking component provides education and tools for cutting edge, interactive storytelling and technology.
 Providing an opportunity for collaboration and first-hand experience with the latest technologies, VR films are directed and produced by Fellows during the LA Residency.